 Application-Aware Routing:

 SD-WAN is application-aware, allowing it to prioritize critical applications over less sensitive traffic.
-This ensures that essential services receive the necessary bandwidth and low latency, even during failover scenarios.
+This ensures that essential services receive the necessary bandwidth and low latency or good latency, even during failover scenarios.

 Policy-Based Routing: